PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 Where `address` is the address of the debug interface on the device or the device hostname.
 For example, address of usb0 interface on WaRP7 IoT device or eth1 interface on Raspberry Pi 3 device.

-For example, in order to list an avalable interfaces on device, do the following:
+For example, in order to show the statuses of the active interfaces on a device, run the following:

 ```
 $ mbl-cli run /sbin/ifconfig 169.254.11.94